jewelsofthought/neshama/site/posts/freedom/week_2/gevurah_tz.md

 Animalistic behaviour that intimidates others brings oppression, estrangement and abuse in its wake.
 However, there’s the G-dly side of the coin.
 Whereas love is expansive, fear is contractive.
 We need both impulses—sugar and salt, attraction and repulsion, connection and boundaries.

-Life without boundaries or awe would overpower and destroy us.
+Life without boundaries or fear would overpower and destroy us.
 Think of rain.
 The blessing of water falling to earth allows us to live, but if it came down in sheets, all growing things would die.
 We need the spaces between the water that form raindrops.
 Those spaces are a metaphor for the kabbalistic attribute of **Gevurah**&mdash;or awe, fear, respect, discipline, opposition.

 We need to temper our love and passion.
-If not, we’re likely to steam roll others with our emotions and not allow them space to be themselves.
+If not, we’re likely to steamroll others with our emotions and not allow them space to be themselves.
 We run the risk of tripping over our own feet in the heat of our passion and vision for a better tomorrow.
 The blessing of rain is in the spaces.

 When we incorporate restraint into our lives (whether its origin is fear, awe, respect or opposition), we counter-intuitively open another realm of possibility, and actually enhance our loving connections.
 Certainly, unholy fear is to be avoided at all costs; but holy awe and respect is to be embraced.
 It frees us of our neuroses, and creates the space for love to flourish.